Arminbusatlic72/neologic/README.md

 - Scrolling to page sections uses the browser [`scrollTo`](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollTo) function rather than a jQuery animation.
 This means that [browsers which do not support `scrollTo`](https://caniuse.com/#search=scrollTo) are not animated.
 - The portfolio carousel uses React Bootstrap functionality for modal and carousel rather than Magnific Popup.
+-This template use WordPress as headles CMS and wp-graphql and GraphiQL as a fantastic GraphQL API Explorer.
+-Custom fields on WordPress backend are created using ACF plugin.
 ## 🚀 Getting Started

 1.  **Create a Gatsby site.**